 This week on New Settlers we hear the wild, eclectic and multi-talented Vance Gilbert from his show at the Old Settlers Inn.
 Vance is a wonderful singer-songwriter and storyteller and he can bring tears to the toughest audience veteran…but he's also funny.
 Really.

-This week on New Settlers, Buddy Mondlock performing at the Old Settlers Inn.
+It’s Buddy Mondlock performing at the Old Settlers Inn.
+Buddy is a true poet – spinning lyrics and melodies that are multi-layered and – simply – wonderful.
 Buddy has written songs recorded by Garth Brooks, Art Garfunkle and Peter, Paul and Mary and many others but there’s nothing like hearing the songwriter perform his own works.

 This week we look back to one of the first shows recorded for New Settlers.
 Dan Crary and Beppe Gambetta, flatpickers-extraordinaire, pushing the boundaries of bluegrass and acoustic music.
 Dan and Beppe have well-established solo careers but when they perform together, it’s wonderful.
 They’re favorites at the Walnut Valley Festival in Winfield but we recorded them in a much more intimate setting - St. Anne’s Episcopal Church in McPherson.

 Here's a great clip of them performing an audience favorite:

 This week New Settlers celebrates St. Patrick's Day with jigs, reels and Irish ballads.
 Through the years, several Celtic groups have performed in the area.
 We will sample from the best, including Cherish the Ladies, Cathy Ryan and her band, and Grace Griffith.